hoangduytran/blender-manual/manual/editors/video_sequencer/introduction.rst

 The Video Sequencer is composed of multiple regions.
 They are described in more detail in the next sections.
-Figure 1 shows the combined *Sequencer & Preview* view type.
+Figure 1 shows the combined *Sequencer & Preview* view type:
-This view can be broken up into the following regions:

 .. figure:: /images/editors_vse_overview.svg

    Figure 1: Sequence Editor shown in the Sequencer & Preview view type.

 Header
-   This region displays menus and buttons for interacting with the editor.
+   Contains menus and buttons for interacting with the editor.
    The header changes slightly depending on the selected view type (see below).
 Preview
-   This region shows the output of the Sequencer at the time of the Playhead.
+   Shows the output of the Sequencer at the time of the Playhead.
 Sequencer
-   This region shows a timeline for managing the montage of strips.
+   Shows a timeline for managing the montage of strips.
 Sidebar
-   This region shows the properties of the active strip.
+   Shows the properties of the active strip.
    It's divided into panels and tabs.
 Toggle on or off with :kbd:`N`.
 Toolbar
-   This region shows a list of tools.
+   Shows a list of tools.
 Toggle on or off with :kbd:`T`.

 .. _bpy.types.SpaceSequenceEditor.view_type: